aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 ------------------
 If you would like an event to be managed in different ways depending on some condition, you would use an if-else structure.
-In UML your if-else structures look like diamonds with an event guard written on one of the arrow:
+In UML your if-else structures look like diamonds with an event guard written on one of the arrows:

 .. image:: _static/if_else_1.svg
     :target: _static/if_else_1.pdf